Goddess of Love (film)

 Goddess of Love is a 1988 American made-for-television fantasy film directed by Jim Drake and written by Don Segall and Phil Margo.
 The film premiered on November 20, 1988 on NBC.
 It stars Vanna White.
+It is a loose remake of the feature film One Touch of Venus (1948).

+Plot

+Ted is soon to be married to Cathy.
+But he carelessly puts her heirloom ring on a statue of Venus.
+She is brought back to life, and sets out to win his love, as it is her way back to the immortal world at Mt Olympus.
+He must also contend with thieves who are after the statue, and cops who believe that he stole it.